ArvinZaker/resume_current/Resume.md

 + Utilized cell-based assays for characterization of the phage
 + Performed DNA extraction and genomic analysis via gel electrophoresis
 + Used Python and ImageJ to analyze the restriction digest pattern of phages
++ Phage discovery and categorization (Arzan and Khorshid)

 **Research Assistant - UROP program**  \hfill Nov 2020 - Jul 2022 \linebreak
 _University of Ottawa \hfill Ottawa, ON_